wombleton/gitlaw-nz/acts/S/Smoke-free Environments Act 1990.md

     (4) A person who commits an offence against [section 17(9)][25] is liable to a fine not exceeding $400\.

-    Section 17A: inserted, on 10 December 2004, by [section 12][168] of the Smoke-free Environments Amendment Act 2003 (2003 No 127).
+    Section 17A: inserted, on 10 December 2004, by [section 12][169] of the Smoke-free Environments Amendment Act 2003 (2003 No 127).

 ##### 18 Prosecution of offences

-*   (1) No prosecution for an offence against any provision of this Part shall be commenced except on the information of a person appointed pursuant to [section 14][22].
+*   (1) Every prosecution for an offence against this Part must be commenced by a person appointed under [section 14][22].

-    (2) Notwithstanding anything in [section 14][169] of the Summary Proceedings Act 1957, any information in respect of any offence against any provision of this Part may be laid at any time within 1 year after the time when the matter of the information arose.
+    (2) Despite anything to the contrary in [section 25][170] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Part ends on the date that is 12 months after the date on which the offence was committed.

+    Section 18: replaced, on 1 July 2013, by [section 413][168] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 19 Protection of persons acting under authority of Act